aleshaleksey/fansys23/08-spell-list.md

 - target an extra 2 entities, or,
 - last for an extra hour, or,
-- grant immunity to an additional condition (from the three listed).
+- grant immunity to an additional condition (from the five listed).

 **Global**: The spell last for 1 week.
 For every 2 MP dice above 10, the spell lasts for an extra week.